Two treks, one loop.

 - Net change

-The crossover day, where the cultural leg ends and the wild ridge begins.
-We drop from Ghandruk to the Modi Khola, cross the river, and climb to Landruk at 1,565 metres, the last proper village before the Mardi route.
-From here the path turns up and away from the main Annapurna Base Camp trail onto the quiet Mardi ridge.
+Lower down we reach the Modi Khola, cross the river, and climb a short rise into Landruk at 1,565 metres, the last proper village before the Mardi route.
+From here the path turns up and away from the busy Ghorepani side onto the quiet Mardi ridge.

 Forest Camp → Low Camp → High Camp